wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-which-consumes-a-backend-service.md

 This guide walks you through the following steps:

-- Develop, deploy, and test a service component.
+- Deploy and test a service component.
 - Create a web application to consume the exposed service.
 - Create a connection to the deployed service.
 - Enable managed authentication and deploy the web application.